Romantic ballet

 The Romantic ballet is defined primarily by an era in ballet in which the ideas of Romanticism in art and literature influenced the creation of ballets.
 The era occurred during the early to mid 19th century primarily at the Théâtre de l'Académie Royale de Musique of the Paris Opera Ballet and Her Majesty's Theatre in London.
-It is typically considered to have begun with the 1827 début in Paris of the ballerina Marie Taglioni in the ballet La Sylphide, and to have reached its zenith with the premiere of the divertissement Pas de Quatre staged by the Ballet Master Jules Perrot in London in 1845.
+It is typically considered to have begun with the 1832 début in Paris of the ballerina Marie Taglioni in the ballet La Sylphide, and to have reached its zenith with the premiere of the divertissement Pas de Quatre staged by the Ballet Master Jules Perrot in London in 1845.
 The Romantic ballet had no immediate end, but rather a slow decline.
 Arthur Saint-Léon's 1870 ballet Coppélia is considered to be the last work of the Romantic Ballet.
+Romantic ballet is believed to have been experienced in three main phases: The zenith phase from 1830 to 1840, the decline phase from 1850 to 1880, and the revival phase in the 1890s prior to Diaghilev.
+Each phase is synonymous with the production of a few specifically stylized ballets.

 During this era, the development of pointework, although still at a fairly basic stage, profoundly affected people's perception of the ballerina.
 Many lithographs of the period show her virtually floating, poised only on the tip of a toe.
 This idea of weightlessness was capitalised on in ballets such as La Sylphide and Giselle, and the famous leap apparently attempted by Carlotta Grisi in La Péri.

 Other features which distinguished Romantic ballet were the separate identity of the scenarist or author from the choreographer, and the use of specially written music as opposed to a pastiche typical of the ballet of the late 18th and early 19th centuries.
 The invention of gas lighting enabled gradual changes and enhanced the mysteriousness of many ballets with its softer gleam.
 Illusion became more diverse with wires and trap doors being widely used.
+Additionally, technical advancements in production of tulle facilitated the popularization of romantic tutus, a costume that became synonymous with the era.